lindsay-henderson/roll-dice/README.md

 # Roll Dice
+This is a React app that simulates rolling a pair of dice.

-Practice working with props, defaultProps, state, and simple click events in React.
+I built this in order to practice working with props, defaultProps, state, and simple click events in React.

 This application was built as part of Colt Steele's Udemy course: 'The Modern React Bootcamp'.

-My objective in building this application is to review the foundations of react post software engineering bootcamp.
+#### Technologies used:

-Technologies used: Node.js, React, and JavaScript.
+Node.js, React, and JavaScript.

+#### Dice images:
+Font Awesome